jblanche1325/Resume/README.md

 PlushCV
 =========================

-Thanks to [Shubham Mazumder](https://github.com/sansquoi) for creating this!
+Big thanks to [Shubham Mazumder](https://github.com/sansquoi) for creating this!

 A **one-page**, **two asymmetric column** resume template in **XeTeX** that caters particularly to  Computer Science students.
 Has a bunch of font options as listed in Preview.
 Inspired by [**deedy-resume**](https://github.com/deedy/Deedy-Resume).